Money & duty free for Italy

 Italy duty free

-Italy's duty-free allowance for travellers from EU countries:
+Italy's duty-free allowance for travellers arriving from within the EU:

 • 800 cigarettes or 400 cigarillos or 200 cigars or 1kg of tobacco.